slmsuite/slmsuite/docs/source/why.rst

 Harnessing the *practical* advantages of these SLMs in demanding applications, however, is often limited by the outdated, proprietary, or otherwise incomplete control software available to users.
-Our `Quantum Photonics <https://www.rle.mit.edu/qp/>`_ research group at MIT developed :mod:`slmsuite` to address these goals.
+Our `Quantum Photonics <https://www.rle.mit.edu/qp/>`_ research group at MIT developed :mod:`slmsuite` to address these issues.

 ..
 So we made slmsuite
 Simply put, the goal of :mod:`slmsuite` is to enable any SLM user to efficiently project